Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Results

-Notably, the refusal rate varies by target group, suggesting a `model avoidance bias'.
-For instance, content targeting \texttt{white men} had one of the highest refusal rates (9.6\%), contributing to its lower overall accuracy.
+Notably, the refusal rate varies substantially by target group, suggesting a `model avoidance bias'.
+For instance, content targeting \texttt{conservatives} (22.5\%) and \texttt{white men} (21.7\%) had among the highest refusal rates, contributing to their lower overall accuracy.